ghobs91/Agora-nostr/README.md

-# What is this?
+# What is Agora?

 Follow your favorite topics in the Nostr-verse!

-It’s also a Progressive Web App, so you can install it on mobile by tapping the share button and “add to home screen”.
+Agora is a Progressive Web App, so you can install it on mobile by tapping the share button and “add to home screen”.

 # Features